aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

    The schedule for CE<sub>n</sub> block production is based upon the stake set s<sub>n-5</sub> produced in CE<sub>n-5</sub> and the seed from the last block of PE<sub>n-4</sub>
 4. **Payout epoch**: Rewards are distributed based on block production results.

-Note that each child epoch has all of these characteristics, viz. child epoch nine is the payout  phase from a cycle that started in a staking phase in the past (child epoch four as we will see).
+Note that each child epoch has all of these characteristics, viz. child epoch nine is the payout  phase for a cycle that started in a staking phase in the past (child epoch four as we will see).
 But it also starts a new staking epoch for future block production.